 A massage therapist uses the palm of their hands to lightly stroke the impacted part, as per this technique.
-The direction of the stroke is always towards the heart to reduce any swelling and improve blood flow.
+The direction of the stroke is towards the heart.
+It improves blood flow.

 In this technique, the therapist employs a kneading massage movement to compress the muscle.
 They use the padded palmar surface of their hand, apart from finger and thumbs, for this massage.